Pain Relief Cream: Do They Actually Work?

 There are a large number of analgesic (pain-relieving) creams available on the market, but consumers may be wary about whether a cream applied to the skin can really reduce pain in the same way a pill or other medication can.
 Many pain relief creams make bold and unproven health claims which can further this concern.

 But can creams applied to the skin actually reduce pain, and if so, what ingredients are shown in medical studies to have that effect?
 Are drugstore creams better options than more novel pain relief creams like CBD?
 What do medical experts have to say about pain relief creams?
-And how do real users rate and describe the effects of various pain relief creams?
+And what was our honest experience using a pain relief cream for exercise-related pain?

-In this article we’ll answer all of these questions and more as we analyze medical studies on pain relief creams to highlight certain ingredients that consumers should look out for, because they have a strong research backing.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on pain relief creams to highlight certain ingredients that are proven to be effective.

-We’ll feature some YouTube videos with medical experts discussing pain relief cream, as well as some unsponsored user reviews of various pain relief creams.
+We’ll feature some YouTube videos with medical experts discussing pain relief cream, and share our experience trying a pain relief cream.

 Which Ingredients are Shown to Relieve Pain?